 Log in to the TPNS console.

-Select Configuration Management > Push Settings on the left sidebar.
+Select Message Management > Push Settings on the left sidebar.

 Click Enable in the Frequency Capping section.